ssbsukirat/medicine/Gastroenterology/Alimentary canal/Peptic Ulcer Disease.md

 		* Benign rare in fundus
 		* histologically similar to DUs.
 		* associated with H. pylori are also associated with antral gastritis.
-		* NSAIDs induced have chemical gastropathy
+		* NSAIDs induced have chemical gastropathy with
+			* foveolar hyperplasia
+			* edema of lamnia propria
+			* epithelial regeneration in absence of